 I remember walking in on my mum crying.
 I remember her telling me she was scared.
 I remember it sinking in that maybe we’d have to move and that things might get tough.
 I remember telling my friends.
 I remember feeling lonely and confused.

-But what I also remember was my mum trying to make up for what had happened.
-Doing everything she could to make sure I wasn’t missing out, and trying to keep things as normal as possible.
+But what I also remember was my mum trying to make up for what had happened, for her and for me.
+Doing everything she could to make sure we weren’t seen to be missing out, and trying to keep things as normal as possible.
 I guess there’s a sense of keeping up appearances when you’re getting divorced and people know about it.
 I remember not wanting to appear like we were the ones who had lost out.
 It was my dad’s choice to leave, why should we suffer?

 One day she bought me the Babyliss hair crimper that I wanted so badly and never thought I’d be allowed to have.
-Let’s not forget it was the year 2000.
+Let’s not forget it was the year 2002.
 When I got it I couldn’t believe my luck.
 The reality was she’d bought me that because my dad was out with his new girlfriend that day, and she was softening the blow.
+As a result, I got very used to soothing myself with spending.

 In terms of my money mindset, all of this manifested in what I now believe was a fear of money; an assumption that no matter how secure you are, something will come along that’s completely out of your control and take it from you.
 I also believe I adopted the idea that spending meant you were in control.
 I’d always associated spending with independence, and the second I had a single pound to spend, I’d be working out what I could spend it on.